A registered teacher with a Bachelor of Education (Art/Crafts) Liz has taught in Melbourne, London and Geelong.

 Through the Bluebird Foundation Liz was installed as an artist in residence for one term in 2013 at Barwon Valley School, working with children who have very special intellectual, physical and sensory needs.
 Her initial project at BVS was Alphabet Art which saw her guide students to the create a set of unique letters which became a changeable word mural displayed at the school and spelling out the school values.

 Since then, Liz has remained at BVS 1-2 days per week developing and delivering a responsive and flexible specialist art program which includes a wide range of sensory and other art projects.
 Over the years her students have produced some beautiful work including vibrant textiles pieces, murals and items for sale in markets.
 In 2016 Liz worked with staff and students on an Art for Wellbeing program, and in 2018 Liz coordinated a public exhibition of student artwork at the Eastern Hub, titled "Eclectic".

 Since April 2014 Liz has also been employed to support adult artists with special needs through GenU (formerly Karingal) a community organisation in Geelong.
-One day each week Liz works in Karingallery, an access art studio at James Street in central Geelong which provides studio facilities for drawing, painting, screen-printing, fine art printing, ceramics, papier mache, bookwork and mail art.
+One day each week Liz works in the James Street Gallery (formerly Karingallery), an access art studio at James Street in central Geelong which provides studio facilities for drawing, painting, screen-printing, fine art printing, ceramics, papier mache, bookwork and mail art.

-GenU also runs the Eastern Hub Community Centre in East Geelong where Liz co-facilitates the Creative Book Arts program one day each week, an inclusive community art program focussed on illustration, storytelling and making publications.
+GenU also runs programs from the Eastern Hub Community Centre in East Geelong where Liz facilitates the Creative Book Arts program one day each week, an inclusive community art program focussed on creatively using text and illustration, storytelling and making publications.